Naming Commission Calling for Removal of Confederate Monument at Arlington National Cemetery

 Arlington National Cemetery.
 (Photo Credit: Chip Somodevilla / Getty Images)

 The Commission on the Naming of Items of the Department of Defense That Commemorate the Confederate States of America or Any Person Who Served Voluntarily with the Confederate States of America – better known as the Naming Commission – has now recommended that the monument be stripped and removed from Arlington National Cemetery.
-It’s slated to list the monument among other Confederate memorials in its final report to Congress, which is due October 1, 2022.
+It will list the monument among other Confederate memorials in its final report to Congress, which is due on October 1, 2022.

 “It is problematic from top to bottom,” said retired Brig.
 Gen. Ty Seidule, who serves as the Naming Commission’s vice chair.

-Monuments related to both Jackson and Lee have been removed in recent years.
+Monuments related to both Thomas “Stonewall” Jackson and Robert E. Lee have been taken down in recent years.
 This includes statues of Lee in Charlottesville and Richmond, Virginia.
 The state saw some of the biggest demonstrations during the Black Lives Matter (BLM) protests in 2020.

 Crowd watching the unveiling of the Confederate monument at Arlington National Cemetery

 Unveiling of the Confederate monument at Arlington National Cemetery, June 1914.
-(Photo Credit: National Photo Company / Library of Congress’s Prints and Photographs Division / Wikimedia Commons / Public Domain)
+(Photo Credit: National Photo Company / Library of Congress’ Prints and Photographs Division / Wikimedia Commons / Public Domain)

 The Naming Commission was created following the passing of a law by Congress in December 2020.
 The initiative, which is slated to cost an estimated $62 million, has been working diligently since then to decide which Confederate monuments and memorials should be changed and/or removed.
 The changes listed in the commission’s final report are expected to begin in early 2024.